-Content marketing and pharma work well together despite the sector’s conservative attitude to this strategy.
+Content marketing and pharma, work well together despite the sector’s conservative attitude to this strategy.
 The pharmaceutical industry’s target audience is looking for information about particular medical conditions or medical devices, and marketers can be there to help – rather than directly sell.

-Rather than thinking in the rather outmoded advertiser model, we argue that pharma brands should get in the mindset of publishers.
+Rather than thinking in the outmoded advertiser model, we argue that pharma brands should get in the mindset of publishers.
 Taking this targeted content approach helps to build the trust that is vital for pharmaceutical brands, and video can be an effective way to translate often complex information to both patients and healthcare professionals.

 A targeted publishing approach

 Thinking like a publisher means identifying the kind of content that would interest your audience.
-It’s vital that you match your content with your target audience; for instance separate YouTube channels for patients and healthcare professionals.
+It’s vital that you match your content with your target audience; for instance, separate YouTube channels for patients and healthcare professionals.

 Content marketing is still possible even with a more specialist B2B audience.
 GE Life Sciences targets scientists and lab workers, and they discovered that nearly 60% of customers were choosing to do their own research before having commercial conversations.
 Thus it was vital that they used a content-led approach earlier in the sales cycle, and they used social listening to find out what their potential customers were talking about.
-The videos are highly targeted to the specific audience offering ‘how tos’ as well as more product-focused films and brand videos depending on the stage of the buying cycle.
+The videos are highly targeted to the specific audience offering ‘how to’s, as well as more product-focused films and brand videos, depending on the stage of the buying cycle.

-The key takeaway here to listen to your audience and create targeted content to meet their needs throughout the buying cycle.
+The key takeaway here is to listen to your audience and create targeted content to meet their needs throughout the buying cycle.
 Often these can be highly specialised films that are not going to be the latest viral hit, but which engage your specialised audience.

 Inspire your audience

-Quality content counts in pharma
+Quality content counts in pharma content marketing

 Find out more about how video can help you cut through the noise and further your business objectives.
 Get your copy of our content marketing white paper.